UpCloudLtd/upcloud-ansible-collection/README.md

 [![Ansible sanity tests](https://github.com/UpCloudLtd/upcloud-ansible-collection/actions/workflows/sanity-test.yml/badge.svg)](https://github.com/UpCloudLtd/upcloud-ansible-collection/actions/workflows/sanity-test.yml)
 [![unit tests](https://github.com/UpCloudLtd/upcloud-ansible-collection/actions/workflows/unit-tests.yml/badge.svg)](https://github.com/UpCloudLtd/upcloud-ansible-collection/actions/workflows/unit-tests.yml)

-UpCloud inventory as a modernized Ansible collection.
-Current scope only covers UpCloud's servers offering, but depending on the demand we might include our other services (networks, (object) storages, routers, databases etc) in it as well.
-Same goes for plugins for other API actions.
-We recommend using [Terraform](https://upcloud.com/docs/guides/get-started-terraform/) for automated management of your UpCloud infrastructure, but we might implement some server control plugins for Ansible in the future if the demand is there.
+This collection provides an inventory plugin for using your UpCloud servers in an Ansible inventory.

-If you find yourself needing a specific service as an inventory, please open an [issue](https://github.com/UpCloudLtd/upcloud-ansible-collection/issues).
-Please see the development & contribution sections below for development quickstart if you're interested in adding new features or making fixes.
+For managing your UpCloud infrastructure as code, we recommend OpenTofu or [Terraform](https://upcloud.com/docs/guides/get-started-terraform/).

 ## Getting Started

 ### Prerequisites

 UpCloud Collection requires [UpCloud API's Python bindings](https://pypi.org/project/upcloud-api/) version 2.5.0 or newer in order to work.
+Use version 2.8.0 or later for API token and system keyring support.
 It can be installed from the Python Package Index with the `pip` tool:

 ```bash
 pip3 install upcloud-api>=2.5.0